 Next on our list of top castles in the UK to visit is Bamburgh.
 This castle in Northumberland is now a Grade I listened building, with impressive, almost imperious battlements that overshadow the surrounding town.

-The fort sits on a natural defensive point, a small knoll and was used for centuries before the current stone castle.
-Previously, the Celts controlled the site, calling it Din Guaria, which may have been the capital of the civilization during the early Middle Ages.
+The fort sits on a natural defensive point, a small knoll used for centuries before the current stone castle.
+Previously, the Celts controlled the site, calling it Din Guaria, which may have been the civilisation’s capital during the early Middle Ages.

-There are plenty of hotels in Bamburgh, so staying nearby is surprisingly easy.
-There are plenty of pubs and taverns to explore, too, making the location one of the best to relax and soak up the Englishness of the place.
+Bamburgh has plenty of hotels, so staying nearby is surprisingly easy.
+There are also plenty of pubs and taverns to explore, making the location one of the best places to relax and soak up the Englishness of the place.

 Bodiam Castle